ynotstartups/notes/notes/ideas.md

   - to learn more about git
 - DOCKER: fork `ekalinin/Dockerfile.vim`
   - add `django-admin`, `source` to `syn keyword bashStatement` https://github.com/ekalinin/Dockerfile.vim/blob/master/syntax/Dockerfile.vim#L28
-- VIM: start using snippet or just continue using `abbreviations`
-  - why what how template
-  - refinement and planning reminders
-  - Jira tickets templates
-  - bug report template
-  - variable columns tables in markdown
-  - 👍 abbreviations - simpler to setup, no dependencies
 - VIM: Visual In Indent
   - useful in markdown, when I want to sort a list of items, such as below, so `viIndent` then `<leader>s` to sort
     - a